outdoor trinidad logo.gif (5127 bytes)

 La Fouray Headland and accompanying beaches is one of Toco's hidden treasures.
 The majority of persons who go to the Toco Lighthouse never imagine that the area exists.
 The headland provides commanding views of the coastline.
 On the left of the headland is a sand and rock beach with pools, which are protected by larger rocks offshore that dissipate the waves.
 On the right of the headland is a sloping sand beach where the waves roll gently onto the shore.
 Both beaches are safest at low tide, particularly the rock beach where at high tide the sea covers the rocks with a heavy surf.

 In addition to sea bathing, La Fouray is used for fishing and camping.
-For more photos of the beach, visit the photo gallery and enter Fouray in the search field.

 Along the road leading to the Toco Lighthouse, immediately after Salybia Bay is a wooden bridge with a gravel road on the right.
 This gravel road leads to La Fouray.
 After driving 1.8 kilometers (5 minutes), there is a road on the left.
 On turning onto the road on the left, 1.7 kilometers (7 minutes) drive along this road brings you to La Fouray.
 Both of these roads are agricultural roads that were once paved and still have paving in parts but are now mainly gravel and dirt roads.
 They are navigable by car in the dry season but are best traveled by SUVs and pickups that can handle the ruts and bouncing.